What Organisational Structure Is

 A school head can do a useful exercise: ask each member of her senior team to draw the school’s chart from memory, separately.
 The drawings will not match.
 The differences reveal where the structure is unclear in practice.
 The follow-up work is to make the chart explicit so that everyone has the same picture.

-Organisational structure is the formal framework showing how management is linked and authority is transmitted.
+The formal framework showing how management is linked and authority flows.

 How was this article?